 and private instruction

-90 Minute Pottery Wheel Experience
+90-Minute Pottery Wheel Experience

 Have you ever wanted to try sitting at the potter's wheel?
-This 90 minute pottery wheel experience is the perfect way to simply try it out.
+This 90-minute pottery wheel experience is the perfect way to simply try it out.
 I'll begin the time with a brief demo on what to do, and the rest of the time is yours to explore what it's like to throw and shape clay into pottery.
 I can offer as much or as little hands-on help as desired.
-You will have the option at the end to choose one piece to keep and leave with me for finishing.
+You will have the option at the end to choose one or two pieces to keep and leave with me for finishing.
 I'll do all the post-construction work: trimming, bisque-firing, glazing, and glaze-firing, along with signing your name and the date that you made the piece.
-Glaze-fired work is generally ready for pick-up three weeks later (sometimes sooner), or it can be mailed to you for a small fee.
+Glaze-fired work is generally ready for pick-up four weeks later (sometimes sooner), or it can be mailed to you for a small fee.
 I am able to host two people at a time during these mini-sessions, so invite a friend!
 You'll each have your own wheel.
 Ages 15 and under are accepted if attending with an adult participant.

-10 Hour Beginner Course
+9-Hour Beginner Course

 In-Person Private Lessons for Adults and Teens